andreyorst/fnl-http/doc/http/readers.md

 reader source supports line iteration.
 - `peek` method should read a specified amount of bytes without moving the position in the reader.
+- `length` method should return the amount of bytes left in the reader.

 All methods are optional, and if not provided, the return value of each is `nil`.